 - 1. Within the Mitigation Zone identified on the Policies Map, proposals which adversely affect the Humber Estuary SPA/Ramsar site due to the loss of functionally linked land will normally be required to provide their own mitigation in order to comply with the requirements of the Habitats Regulations. - 2.
 The Strategic Mitigation sites, circa 120ha, identified on the Policies Map, represent those sites which have been identified to deliver appropriate mitigation which will address the adverse impacts of development within the Mitigation Zone at a strategic level.
 The identified Mitigation Sites will be safeguarded against development, and appropriate habitat will be delivered and managed on these sites in accordance with the North East Lincolnshire South Humber Gateway Ecological Mitigation Delivery Plan. - 3.
-Development proposals on greenfield land(2) within the Mitigation Zone will be required to make contributions towards the provision and management of the mitigation sites identified.
+Development proposals on greenfield land (Exceptionally brownfield sites may be required to contribute if evidence identifies that SPA/Ramsar birds have been using the site in significant numbers.) within the Mitigation Zone will be required to make contributions towards the provision and management of the mitigation sites identified.
 Where landowners have contributed to the implementation strategy through the donation of land, the required contribution will be reduced by an equivalent value. - 4.
 The Council will secure such contributions, based on a proportional approach relating to the site area.
 The formula for the calculation or the relevant contribution is as follows: